pietrodn/filter-bubble/slide.md

 Conclusions:

-* The **friendship network** is the most important factor limiting the mix of content encountered in social media.
+* The **friendship network** is the most important factor limiting the mix of content encountered in social media
     * if I have only friends of the same political affiliation, the filter bubble is obvious
-* **Individual choice** influences the exposure to cross-cutting content more than the News Feed filtering.
+* **Individual choice** influences the exposure to cross-cutting content more than the News Feed filtering
 * The effect of **News Feed ranking** is limited:
     * -5% for liberals
     * -8% for conservatives

-\alert{Thus, Facebook says, any "filter bubble" is not due to the News Feed selection algorithm.}
+\alert{Thus, Facebook says, any "filter bubble" is not due to the News Feed selection algorithm}

 ## Facebook study: criticism